 Surfing is a popular past time for many people but it can be dangerous and it's helpful to know some simple tips to staying safe and keeping your friends safe while surfing.

-• Always stay with your board and use a leash.
+• Stay with your board and use a leash

-• Be prepared to help others and call 000 in any emergency.
+• Be prepared to help and call for help in emergencies

 Want to learn more about surf safety and become a safe surfing pro?
 Check out this safe surfer series with the world's best surf writer Nick Caroll.